hotmeshio/sdk-typescript/services/collator/README.md

 If the marker is already set, skip.

----

-### 13.2 Why Step 3 Uses Both Job Semaphore and GUID Snapshot
+### 13.2 Why Step 3 Uses the GUID Snapshot

-The job semaphore reaching `0` indicates the job is complete, but does not identify **which transition message** is responsible for running completion tasks.
+The job semaphore being at the threshold (ex: `0`) indicates the job is complete, but does not identify **which transition message** is responsible for running completion tasks.

-The GUID job closed snapshot provides that identity.
+The GUID snapshot provides that identity.

-This ensures correctness under the crash case:
+This guarantees correctness under the crash case:

-* job semaphore becomes `0`
+* Step 2 closes the job and commits
-* server crashes before Step 3
+* server crashes before Step 3 runs
-* replay sees job semaphore already `0`
+* replay sees job semaphore already complete
 * GUID snapshot proves this transition must still run Step 3 if not already marked

----

 ## 14) Ack/Delete (Always Forward)